alfonsolink/tf_faster_rcnn_fixed/README.md

 # Usage
 Specify image and ground-truth folder locations in resnet_faster_rcnn.py, and run it directly in python (no need for setup).
 Ground truth is a csv file referencing an image.
 Each row in the csv file has to match an object in the image, with the format (x1 y1 x2 y2 label) for each object bounding box.
 Images and bounding boxes are to be rescaled to H X W of 600 X 1000 as pre-processing.

-Current optimization is done using Adam optimizer.
-But... results for the moment are not yet able to match the map scores in the original papers - mostly due to lack of ImageNet pre-training.
-Results should be better though if ImageNet pre-trained weights are used during training.
+Current optimization is done using Momentum Optimizer with Nesterov Momentum

 # Requirements
 GTX 1070  <br />
+OpenCV 3.1 <br />
 Cuda 7.5+  <br />
 Cudnn 5.0+  <br />
 tensorflow v10+  <br />